List of music software

 This is a list of software for creating, performing, learning, analyzing, researching, broadcasting and editing music.
 This article only includes software, not services.

 For streaming services such as iHeartRadio, Pandora, Prime Music, and Spotify, see Comparison of on-demand streaming music services.

-For storage, uploading, downloading and streaming of music via the cloud, see Comparison of online music lockers.
+For storing, uploading, downloading, and streaming music via the cloud, see Comparison of online music lockers.

 This list does not include discontinued historic or legacy software, with the exception of trackers that are still supported.

-If a program fits several categories, such as a comprehensive digital audio workstation or a foundation programming language (e.g. Pure Data), listing is limited to its top three categories.
+If a program fits several categories, such as a comprehensive digital audio workstation or a foundation programming language (e.g. Pure Data), its listing is limited to its top three categories.